• Home

 Recommended Video

-Even an undeveloped property can fetch big bucks on the island—one vacant lot of roughly the same size as Zuckerberg’s sold for a reported $105 million in 2025.
+Even an undeveloped property can fetch big bucks on the island: One vacant lot roughly the same size as Zuckerberg’s sold for a reported $105 million in 2025.

 “That side of the island is perceived to be the most appealing,” Duchon said.

 Indian Creek Island operates as an independent municipality with its own government and private police who patrol by air, water, and sky.
 Access to the island is controlled by a single gated bridge, making safety and privacy a defining feature.
-Most of the interior of the island comprises an 18-hole golf course and the Indian Creek Country Club, with a limited number of members due, in part, to a difficult acceptance process and a $500,000 initiation cost.
+Most of the island’s interior comprises an 18-hole golf course and the Indian Creek Country Club, with a limited number of members owing, in part, to a difficult admissions process and a $500,000 initiation fee.

 It’s unclear whether Zuckerberg’s deal has closed yet.
-Miami-Dade county property records note the owner as a land trust.
-One of Zuckerberg’s future neighbors, Irma Braman, the wife of billionaire car dealer Norman Braman, told WSJ Zuckerberg said he planned to move into the property by April.
+Miami-Dade County property records note the owner as a land trust.
+One of Zuckerberg’s future neighbors, Irma Braman, wife of billionaire car dealer Norman Braman, told the Journal Zuckerberg said he planned to move into the property by April.

 Meta did not immediately respond to Fortune’s request for comment.